are you feeling down?

 Most of us experience a blue mood now and then.
 Repeated frustrations, disappointment, worries over relationships, or even the dreary weather can sometimes result in a blah or blue mood.
 Fortunately, these moods pass by and we go about our normal routine.

 But what if the mood doesn’t pass?
-Feeling blue, down, depressed, or unusually irritable for longer periods of time can be a sign of more serious depression.
+Feeling blue, down, depressed, or unusually irritable for longer periods can be a sign of more serious depression.
 Depression is most often accompanied by one or more other symptoms such as difficulty falling or staying asleep, oversleeping, feeling edgy, guilty, hopeless, or unusually pessimistic.
 Withdrawing from things you used to enjoy or people you love can also be a sign.
 Some people even experience thoughts of death or suicide.

 There are steps that you can take when you find yourself experiencing depression or even a blue mood.
 Avoid the tendency to withdraw by identifying one or two people you could spend some time with or perhaps some activity you could engage in that would be truly meaningful.
 Secondly, cut yourself some slack.
 Try to ease up on any unrealistic expectations for yourself and allow yourself some extra space or time to recover.
 Also, pay attention to your thought life.
 Jot down any negatives you hear yourself saying.
 For instance, some people tend to point out every failure they have ever made or to call themselves stupid.
 After jotting these down, try to analyze these objectively.
 Is this really true?
 Is there something more helpful or positive you could say to yourself?